scheron/dotfiles/README.md

 2. Clone this repo to the hidden `.dotfile` directory in your home directory (`git` comes with brew) - `git clone https://github.com/olegato/dotfiles.git ~/.dotfile`
 3. Install brew formulas and casks - `source ~/.dotfiles/setup-brew.sh`
 4. Download your fav apps from app store
-5. Setup macOS - `source ~/.dotfiles/setup-macos.sh`
+  Here some apps I use:
+  - Horo; for time management
+  - AppCleaner; for cleaning up my mac
+  - Telegram; for messaging
+  - Obsidian; for note taking
+  - Numi; for calculator
+  - Karabiner Elements; for keyboard shortcuts

-6. Setup symlinks - `source ~/.dotfiles/setup-symlinks.sh`
+5. Setup symlinks - `source ~/.dotfiles/setup-symlinks.sh`
-7. Setup pnpm globals - `source ~/.dotfiles/setup-pnpm.sh`
+6. Setup pnpm globals - `source ~/.dotfiles/setup-pnpm.sh`